Select File|Mail from the menu to send the current file to somebody via email. The email composition panel is shown.

 In the “Subject” field, type in the subject of the email message.

 If you want to attach files to the email message, click the Attach button.
 Select the file you want to send.
 You can attach more than one file if you want to.
 If you change your mind about attaching a file, click on it in the list and click the Remove button below the list of attachments.

-The Send or Enqueue button does not become enabled until you type in your email address, the recipient's email address, and the message's subject.
+The Send or Enqueue button does not become enabled until you type in your email address, the recipient’s email address, and the message’s subject.
 When you click the Send button, the email is placed in the mail queue and sent out immediately.
-When you the Enqueue button, the email will be added to the mail queue, but will not be sent until you click the Send button in the mail queue.
+When you click the Enqueue button, the email is added to the mail queue.
+But it won’t be sent until you click the Send button in the mail queue.
 Which of the two buttons appears depends on the option to send out email immediately in the Email Preferences.

 Before you can actually send mail, you need to specify the outgoing mail server that EditPad Pro should use in the Email Preferences.
 If you haven’t done this yet, clicking the Send button brings up the Preferences screen.

-The mail queue pane appears after you click the Enqueue or Send button in the mail composition pane.
-Each time you click the Enqueue or Send button, another email message will be added to the bottom of the mail queue.
-The messages will be marked as "queued".
+The mail queue panel appears after you click the Enqueue or Send button in the mail composition panel.
+Each time you click the Enqueue or Send button, another email message is added to the bottom of the mail queue.
+The messages are marked as “queued”.

 To remove a message from the queue, select it and click the Delete button.
 You can delete any message, even while EditPad Pro is sending email .
 Only the message that is currently being sent (if any) cannot be deleted from the queue.
 If you want to delete all successfully sent messages from the queue, click the Close button.